Rate this page:

 file (with consolidated scenario results), the .png

-folder, you will be able to review action timings on Confluence Data Center with different numbers of nodes.
-If you see a significant variation in any action timings between configurations, we recommend taking a look into the app implementation to understand the root cause of this delta.It is recommended to terminate an enterprise-scale environment after completing all tests.
-Follow Terminate development environment instructions.
+If you see an impact (>20%) on any action timing, we recommend taking a look into the app implementation to understand the root cause of this delta.It is recommended to terminate an enterprise-scale environment after completing all tests.
+Follow Terminate enterprise-scale environment instructions.
+In case of any problems with uninstall use Force terminate command.

 Do not forget to attach performance testing results to your ECOHELP ticket.